 Extending product life and products as service

 Circular economies aim to include the true cost of resource use within their models.
-One way to recognise this is by selling products as services: encouraging efficiency by closing the loop between production and use value.
+Some see one way to recognise this is by selling products as services where consumers rent the service rather than buying the product outright and taking over responsibility for the performance of the product.
+In theory, this can encourage efficiency by closing the loop between production cost and use value.
 For example, rather than buying light bulbs and power separately, the company Philips now offers light as a service.
-In circular economies, the company’s profits therefore depend on the efficiency of the product, with recycling incentivised.
+In circular economies, the company’s profits, therefore, depend on the efficiency of the product, with recycling being incentivised.
+In other words, those providing the product have a direct financial interest in how well, and for how long, a product performs.

 Inform, equip, nudge: empowering people towards sustainability